-The UHH Counseling Psychology MA Program will be undergoing a revision during the 2017-2018 academic year.
-The main part of the revision will be to implement distance education technologies to the courses in order to enable applicants who live in areas far from Hilo (e.g., Kailua-Kona, Waimea, Ka'u, Honolulu, Lahaina, Hanapepe) to enroll in our program without having to physically relocate to Hilo.
+The UH Hilo Counseling Psychology MA Program will be undergoing a revision during the 2017-2018 academic year.
+The main part of the revision will be to implement distance education technologies to the courses in order to enable applicants who do not live in areas near Hilo (e.g., Kailua-Kona) to enroll in our program without having to physically relocate to Hilo.
 This revision will go into effect with the cohort that will enter in Fall of 2018.
-For this reason, the program will not be accepting a new cohort for Fall of 2017.

 Applicants who are interested in entering in Fall of 2018 may submit their applications by February 28, 2017 for early admission consideration.
 For those who will apply in 2018, the priority application deadline for Fall of 2018 is January 1, 2018 and final deadline is February 28, 2018.